 What does this mean for you and me?
-We can still choose a healthy lifestyle to naturally strengthen our immune system.
+We can still choose a healthy lifestyle to strengthen our immune system naturally.

-For instance, Actor Chris Hemsworth explains that there is a snowball effect which helps to boost immunity.
+For instance, Actor Chris Hemsworth explains that there is a snowball effect that helps to boost immunity.
 What you eat, how you train, and what all-natural supplements you take every day.
-It helps you to experience a positive impact on your emotional state.
+It allows you to experience a positive impact on your emotional state.

 Strengthen your immune system with diet.

 Firstly, you send to consider staying on a healthy diet with a focus on these